theophilly/food-ordering-app/README.md

-# Food Ordering System
+# MERN Food Ordering System

-[Food Ordering System](https://theophillyfood.vercel.app/) Web app built on the MERN (MongoDB, Express, React, Node) stack of web development.
+[MERN Food Ordering System](https://theophillyfood.vercel.app/) is a Web app built on the MERN (MongoDB, Express, React, Node) stack of web development.
 It uses Redux for the state management and Material UI as component library.
 It is a food ordering website, where registered users can order for food from a particular restaurant.

 ## Table of Content